harrytucker/lego-scoreboard/MANUAL.md

 - `list-teams`
 - `reset-teams`
 - `stage`
+- `simulate` - Covered in more detail below.

 ## Stages
 A stage identfies the current place in the competition.
 It can take one of 5 values, represented as the following numbers internally: